 Developing Healthy Eating Habits

 Healthy eating is closely linked to improved mental health.
-When people maintain a nutritious diet, they’re in a better position to take care of their bodies.
+When people maintain a nutritious diet, they’re better positioned to take care of their bodies.
 Similarly, when children eat healthy food and are properly nourished, they can cope with stress.
 It also helps them manage their emotions more effectively.

-A simple break like a dancing break to more complicated ones like a scavenger hunt can reduce stress and keep kids motivated.
+A simple break, like a dancing break to more complicated ones, like a scavenger hunt can reduce stress and motivate kids.
 Even pausing academic activity to have a sip of water is considered a helpful brain break.

 Mindfulness is another useful technique that promotes mental well-being and reduces the levels of the stress hormone cortisol.
 Previously, meditation was only associated with adults and was considered a complicated procedure for dealing with stress and anxiety, but times have changed.

-In recent years, education administrators have realized how mental wellness impacts students’ performance.
+Education administrators have realized how mental wellness impacts students’ performance in recent years.
 Students in today’s times are faced with many challenges, and coping with these challenges can be draining and mentally exhausting.

 Meditation is a relatively new concept in schools because it is hard to imagine a group of students sitting still for long durations.
 However, mindfulness can easily be executed in the classroom by simply asking students to sit in a yoga position and breathe.

 By practicing mindfulness, students can learn to relax and feel rested.
 Arranging regular mindfulness sessions can help students become more focused while prolonging their attention span.

 The significance of mental wellness cannot be stressed enough, especially in educational settings.
 Schools have taken many initiatives to incorporate activities that nurture mental well-being in the classroom.
 By adopting these simple but high-yielding strategies, teachers can successfully promote mental well-being.

 So, start by leveraging each strategy at a time and reap its benefits for years to come.